thisisthejay/Programming-for-Lawyers/README.md

 **Bonus**: If you want more video resources then I recommend this [Python Crash Course](https://youtu.be/JJmcL1N2KQs) by Brad Traversy.

+*N.B.
+I will be learning along with you as I only recently began leanring Python.
+We are in this together!*

 ## Chapter 2: Your first (small) project